pacargile/MINESweeper/README.md

 Requirements
 -------

-Currently, the code is only tested on Python 2.7.X.
-Use it with Python 3.X at your own risk.
+The code is being developed and tested with Python 3.X.

 Python modules: